 Provide data on the amount of federal tax income withheld as well as your spouse's total annual income and the amount of federal tax income withheld.
 Enter your expenses for the year, including state taxes, mortgage interest, charitable donations, child care expenses, tuition costs and student loan interest.
 Review the calculator's estimated results, which includes how much money you will receive or owe in taxes.

-On efile's site, choose the current year's tax calculator from the drop-down menu at the top of the screen.
+On eFile's site, choose the current year's tax calculator from the "Tax Calculators" drop-down menu at the top of the screen.
 Provide information about your filing status, exemptions that you and/or your spouse can claim and the number of dependents in your family.
 Enter income information, including annual wages, capital gains and losses, business and real estate income and taxable credits.

 - Learn about tax credits that you can benefit from.
 It's also helpful to hire an accountant to be sure you're not missing out on any deductions.